platinasystems/website/content/en/docs/cluster-head/user-guide.md

 ## Unpacking Platina Edge Device

 The shipped package includes the following items:
- * 1 Platina Appliance Head Device with model number matching the packing slip
+ * 1 Platina Cluster Head with model number matching the packing slip
  * 2 AC power cords
  * 1 console cable with RJ45 to DB9 adapter for use when connecting the console direct to a laptop or other host.
  * 1 rack mount ear kit